arborchurch/arbor-web/site/content/team/garrett/index.md

   src: "garrett.jpg"
 ---

-Born and raised in the PNW, Garrett's a little bit city, a little bit country.
-A connoisseur of slapstick comedy, great food and a love for adventure, you can find him on the river scaring away the fish as he's slipping, filling his waders with water and laughing too hard to stand back up.
+Garrett happens to be the only staff member who grew up in Arbor's backyard, which makes him both a great connector of people and connoisseur of local restaurants.
+Serving in many area ministries has given him the experience and context that is a tremendous asset for our young church.

 Experiencing God & spending time with his wife & three kids are his two greatest passions.
-God is great and His love displayed through the local church can change the world!
+Garrett loves adventure, but the best adventure of all is seeing God's love displayed through the local church!
+It can change the world!